 Degree Requirements for the PhD

 The School of Engineering Education offers a program leading to the PhD.
-Students enrolled in this program will be expected to meet the highest standards of academic achievement in both their coursework and their research.
+Students enrolled in this program will be expected to meet the highest standards of academic achievement in both their coursework.

 - PhD Registration Requirements